Geod-Geom/py2DIC/README.md

 </p>

 <p align="justify">
-The software allows users to set the main input parameters for displacement and strain computation such as template and search window dimensions (see Figure).
+The software allows users to set the main input parameters for displacement and strain computation, such as template and search window dimensions (see Figure).
 </p>

 <p align="center">